marco262/my_wiki/data/dnd/subclass/battle-master.md

 **Rally.** On your turn, you can use a bonus action and expend one superiority die to bolster the resolve of one of your companions.
 When you do so, choose a friendly creature who can see or hear you.
 That creature gains temporary hit points equal to the superiority die roll + your Charisma modifier.

-**Restraining Strike.**[((bibcite UA Class Features))] Immediately after you hit a creature with a melee weapon attack on your turn, you can expend one superiority die and use a bonus action to grapple the target (see chapter 9 in the Player's Handbook for rules on grappling).
+**Restraining Strike.**[((bibcite UA Class Features))] Immediately after you hit a creature with a melee weapon attack on your turn, you can expend one superiority die and use a bonus action to [[[general:combat#grappling|grapple]]] the target.
 Add the superiority die to your Strength (Athletics) check.
 The target is also restrained while grappled in this way.

 **Riposte.** When a creature misses you with a melee attack, you can use your reaction and expend one superiority die to make a melee weapon attack against the creature.
 If you hit, you add the superiority die to the attack's damage roll.